 Gaming: Nature vs. Nurture

 Girls should play more video games, suggests a study by University of Toronto researchers, published in the journal of Psychological Science.
-In early childhood, girls and boys play with different games that may provide various types of learning experiences.
+In early childhood, girls and boys play different games that may provide various types of learning experiences.

 Today, most girls still play with toys that emphasize relationships (i.e., playing house) or creativity (i.e., drawing, painting.).
-In contrast, boys will play computer and video games or games that encourage building (i.e., LEGO), both of which develop problem-solving, spatial relationship and hands-on skills.
+In contrast, boys will play computer and video games or games that encourage building (i.e., LEGO), both of which develop problem-solving, spatial relationships, and hands-on skills.
 There is considerable evidence that this gender gap is a result of nurture, rather than nature .

 Parents who encourage their kids to build and construct toys, either in a traditional sense or through digital games, give their children an opportunity to develop and hone their visual-spatial skills at a very young age.
 This exposure gives children the necessary confidence boost to persevere in an academic environment .